woolstar/test/misc/README.md

 	Simple YUI/PureCSS dom nodes lib and a little progressive refinement layout.
 Generates random digits (none repeating) for game email accounts.
 Test version generates a couple rows of numbers between 1 and 5/10/50.

+* sicp_sqrt.html

+	Calculation of sqrt assigment from Structure and Interpretation of Computer Programs ([mitpress.mit.edu/sicp][http://mitpress.mit.edu/sicp/]), version one with fixed error test, and second with scaled error test.

 * test_usock.c

 	A Unix/domain socket server test program for testing file system interface to sockets.